 Overview

 Portugal’s aerospace and defense industry has a small but strong industrial base in several areas, including engines, air traffic infrastructures, aircraft, cabin interiors, electronics, tools and support technologies, structures, materials, and production.
-Aviation maintenance is also important and recognized internationally in civil and military aircrafts.
+Aviation maintenance is also critical and recognized internationally in civil and military aircrafts.

 The Aerospace, Defense, and Space (AED) cluster continued to be a priority and was labeled as a “Strategic National Competitiveness Cluster” by the Portuguese Government.
 Created in 2016, the AED Portugal cluster currently has over 100 entities that export around 87% of its production, generating a turnover of more than 1.72 billion euros.